Mauritius Cyclone

 How do I keep up with cyclone updates?

+Stay tuned to local radio and television stations for cyclone warnings and advisories.
 Use the free helpline (96) for the latest information and assistance in multiple languages.

 What steps should I take before a cyclone?